Privacy Policy

 b) YouTube, LLC, 901 Cherry Avenue, Second Floor, San Bruno, CA 94066, USA; https://www.google.com/policies/privacy/partners/?hl=de.

 5. Google AdWords Conversion Tracking: The Service uses Google AdWords to generate interest in offers through advertising materials (Google AdWords) on external websites.
-Based on data from advertising campaigns, the service owner can determine the effectiveness of individual advertising activities.
-The purpose of this operation is to display advertisements that are relevant to users, making the Service more attractive to users, and to achieve a fair calculation of advertising costs.
-Advertising media are delivered by Google via so-called “ad servers”.
+Based on data from advertising campaigns, the Service Owner can determine the effectiveness of individual advertising activities.
+The purpose of this operation is to display advertisements that are relevant to users, make the Service more attractive to users, and achieve a fair calculation of advertising costs.
+Advertising materials are delivered by Google via so-called “ad servers”.
 For this purpose, ad server cookies are used, which can measure certain success parameters, such as ad impressions or user clicks.
 If a user accesses the Service via a Google ad, Google AdWords stores a cookie on the user’s device.
 Such cookies usually expire after 30 days and are not intended for user identification.
-For this cookie, its unique identifier, the number of ad impressions per placement (frequency), the last impression (relevant for post-view conversion), and opt-out information (marking that the user no longer wishes to be a recipient) are usually stored as analysis values.
+For this cookie, the following analysis values are usually stored: its unique identifier, the number of ad impressions per placement (frequency), the last impression (relevant for post-view conversion), and opt-out information (marking that the user no longer wishes to receive ads).

 Thanks to such cookies, Google can recognize the user’s web browser.
 If the user visits certain pages of an AdWords client’s website and the cookie stored on their device has not expired, Google and the client can recognize that the user clicked on an ad and was redirected to the Service website.
 A different cookie is assigned to each AdWords client.
 Cookies cannot therefore be tracked across AdWords client websites.
 The Service Owner does not collect or process any personal data within the scope of the aforementioned advertising activities – it only receives statistical analyses from Google.
 Based on these analyses, it can be determined which of the advertising activities used are particularly effective.
 The Service Owner does not receive any further data regarding the use of advertising materials – in particular, it is not possible to identify users based on this information.